VainlyStrain/Vaile/README.md

   Pentest framework based on TIDoS.
 </p>

+> __IMPORTANT__:
+>
+> The new Qt5 interface is WIP and preview only ; there are still unimplemented features, making it impossible to attack.
+Use vsconsole for serious use.

 ### Highlights :-
 Here is some light on what the framework is all about: